-Value proposition: examples and how to write yours
+Value proposition: what it is, how to write one, and examples

 Written by Lena Hanna—Trusted CPA Guidance on Accounting and Tax.
 Read Lena's full bio